 Pupils are given the opportunity to work independently within a given framework to encourage good studio practice, freedom of expression and positive critical appreciation of their own strengths and weaknesses as a student of drama, and the ability to recognise as a member of an audience what makes an effective piece of theatre.

-We now follow the AQA specification (Drama 4240) – click here
+We now follow the AQA specification (Drama) – click here

-The course is excellent preparation for AQA theatre Studies which we offer at A Level and provides students with a solid foundation in creative, practical and performance skills.
+The course is excellent preparation for AQA Drama and Theatre which we offer at A Level and provides students with a solid foundation in creative, practical and performance skills.

 It is important for students to engage in and actively explore a wide range of activities that are stimulating and creative, drawing from a variety of situations and contexts that they can relate to.